omniV1/CST-321/src/Assignments/Topic2/mutex_sema/readme.md

 ```
 ![]()

-### Console Output and Improvements for Synchronized Airplane Assignment Program
+### Console Output and Improvements for Synchronized Airplane Assignment Program with a semaphore

 #### Console Output Explanation
 The synchronized airplane assignment program ensures orderly and fair access for pilots to airplanes.
 The semaphore controls access, preventing race conditions and access conflicts, demonstrating: